 - Regulating U.S. commercial space transportation

 www.farnborough.com Farnborough International Airshow (FIA) is one of the world's most iconic global aviation events.
-FIA holds a prominent position within the aerospace calendar taking place on a biennial basis (once every two years) for one week in July.
+FIA holds a prominent position within the aerospace calendar.
 The first five days of the exhibition are traditionally trade days only, followed by a weekend where the show is opened up to the public.
-The next Farnborough International Airshow will take place 20-26 July 2020.
+The next Farnborough International Airshow will take place 18-22 July 2022.

 www.flightglobal.com Flight International is the world's leading international aerospace news weekly magazine.
 It has been providing the industry with objective news and analysis for nearly 90 years and is a trusted source of knowledge in over 180 countries around the world.

 www.flightsafety.org Flight Safety Foundation provides a forum where air carriers, manufacturers, suppliers, maintenance organizations, aviation regulatory agencies and flight crew members share information, ideas and best practices for safety.